Girls basketball: Tri-City United accelerates past NRHEG in second half

 Sophie Stork led the Panthers (13-12) with 19 points and nine rebounds.
 Sidney Schultz added 15 points while Raquel Fischer added eight points and seven rebounds.

-NRHEG received the No. 6 seed for the playoffs and will begin play in the Section 2AA tournament Monday against third-seeded Lake Crystal-Wellcome Memorial at 7 p.m. in Lake Crystal.
+NRHEG received the sixth seed for the 2AA South Subsection playoffs and will face third-seeded Lake Crystal-Wellcome Memorial Monday at 7 p.m. in Lake Crystal.